The plumbing behind world's financial markets is creaking. Loudly

 A measure of the health of the banking system is flashing yellow.
 The Libor-OIS spread USDL-O0X3=R, which indicates the risk banks are attaching to lending money to one another, has jumped.
 The spread is now 76 basis points, up from about 13 basis point on Feb.
 21, before the coronavirus crunch began in the West.
 In 2008, it peaked at around 365 basis points.

-(Graphic: Dollar funding link: here)
+GRAPHIC: Dollar funding - here

 As funding markets creak, heavily indebted companies are feeling the heat.